Line Chart¶

 data attribute naming convention

-By default, the charts["data"] items should be dictionaries with the following keys: x, y, yerr.
+By default, the data items should be dictionaries with the following keys: x, y, yerr.
 However, they can be any other keys.
-In the example below, the charts["data"] contains the attributes tp and fp.
-To let the function know which values are which, you can specify the x and y attributes in the charts dictionary.
+In the example below, the data contains the attributes tp and fp.
+To let the function know which values are which, you can specify the x and y arguments.
 This way, the function will know which value to use for the x- and y-axis.

 from datachart.constants import HATCH_STYLE